effieguenther/grandmas-kitchen/README.md

 - CommentList component is rendered below recipe card

 [CommentList](./src/components/comments/CommentList.js)
-- receives the recipeId and currentUserId from Recipe.js
+- receives the recipeId from Recipe.js
 - fetches comments for the recipe on mount
     - unique Query for each recipe from react-query
     - using react-query cache data, the user can quickly flip back and forth through the recipes without waiting for a reload each time
 - fetched comments are stored in the comments array, which is mapped into Comment componen

 [Comment](./src/components/comments/Comment.js)
-- receives the comment object, currentUserId, and recipeId from CommentList
+- receives the comment object and recipeId from CommentList

 [CommentModal](./src/components/comments/CommentModal.js)
-- receives userId, recipeId, setIsOpen, and isOpen from Recipe.js
+- receives recipeId, setIsOpen, and isOpen from Recipe.js
 - receives text input from the user, and sends the info to the server
     - invalidates the comment query for the recipe so the comments are refreshed from the server